OWASP/Top10/2021/docs/A04_2021-Insecure_Design.md

 benefit than should be granted.

 ### Requirements and Resource Management

-Collect and negotiate the business requirements for an application with the business, including the protection requirements with regard to confidentiality, authenticity, integrity and availability of all data assets, and the expected business logic.
-Take into account how exposed your application is going to be and if you need a segregation of tenants (additionally to access control).
-Compile the technical requirements including functional and nonfunctional security requirements.
-Plan and negotiate the budget that covers all aspects of design, build, testing and operation, including security activities.
+Collect and negotiate the business requirements for an application with the business, including the protection requirements concerning confidentiality, authenticity, integrity, availability of all data assets, and the expected business logic.
+Take into account how exposed your application will be and if you need segregation of tenants (additionally to access control).
+Compile the technical requirements, including functional and non-functional security requirements.
+Plan and negotiate the budget covering all design, build, testing, and operation, including security activities.

 ### Secure Design

 Secure design is a culture and methodology that constantly evaluates threats and ensures that code is robustly designed and tested to prevent known attack methods.
 Learn from mistakes and offer positive incentives to promote improvements.
-Secure design is neither an add-on nor a tool that you can add to a software.
+Secure design is neither an add-on nor a tool that you can add to software.

 ### Secure Development Lifecycle

-It requires a secure development lifecycle, some form of secure design pattern or paved road component library or tooling, and threat modeling.
-Reach out for your security specialists at the beginning of a software project to get accompaignet throughout the whole project and maintainance of your software.
+Secure software requires a secure development lifecycle, some form of secure design pattern or paved road componentlibrary or tooling, and threat modeling.
+Reach out for your security specialists at the beginning of a software project throughout the whole project and maintenance of your software.

 ## How to Prevent